NOAA-EMC/global-workflow/docs/source/components.rst

 Data
 ****

 Observation data, also known as dump data, is prepared in production and then archived in a global dump archive (GDA) for use by users when running cycled experiment.
-The GDA ($DMPDIR) is available on supported platforms and the workflow system knows where to find the data.
+The GDA (identified as ``$DMPDIR`` in the workflow) is available on supported platforms and the workflow system knows where to find the data.

 * Hera: /scratch1/NCEPDEV/global/glopara/dump
 * Orion: /work/noaa/rstprod/dump